honeyakshat999/Kali-Pi/README.md

 ![Kali-Pi in action](http://whitedome.com.au/re4son/wp-content/uploads/2015/11/2015.11-Kali-Pi-Drone_small2.jpg)

 I was after an easy way to launch X Window on either the TFT screen or through HDMI without the need for massive reconfigurations.
-I came accross [garthvh's project featured on Adafruit](https://blog.adafruit.com/2015/05/08/simple-pitft-touchpi-menu-system-piday-raspberrypi-raspberry_pi/) and used it as basis for this project
+I came across [garthvh's project featured on Adafruit](https://blog.adafruit.com/2015/05/08/simple-pitft-touchpi-menu-system-piday-raspberrypi-raspberry_pi/) and used it as a basis for this project

 ## Installation